mechmerlin/qmk_setup/macos_flashing.md

 1. Download and install the latest version of [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases).
 I suggest just getting the qmk_toolbox.pkg.

-2. Using QMK Toolbox, open your hex file.
+2. Using QMK Toolbox, select your firmware file.

 3. Put your keyboard into reset.
 You should get a confirmation message on QMK Toolbox.

-4. Ensure that the Microcontroller matches what is on your board.
+4. If your keyboard has an AVR microcontroller, ensure that the Microcontroller matches what is on your board.
 For example, a dz60, should have atmega32u4.

 5. Press the Flash button and give it a moment.